Can India’s Shrimp Industry Overcome Hit from US Tariffs

 To listen to a podcast of this story click on the green arrow button below.

 Last month, US imports of frozen shrimp from India declined by roughly a tenth.
-This was due to a rise in prices, following an additional 50 per cent tariff imposed by President Donald Trump’s Administration, starting in August.
+This was due to a rise in prices, following an additional 50 per cent tariff imposed by President Donald Trump’s Administration, which started in August.

 A shipment of shrimp from India, which previously landed at $2.20 per kilogram, now costs US importers between $3.30 and $3.50 per kilogram.
 Total tariffs are now nearly 60 per cent.
 The reduced supply from India and the higher prices of Indian imports has led to overall prices for shrimp, paid by wholesalers and large restaurant chains in the US, rising by more than a fifth.
 Medium-sized shrimp, the most common variety in restaurant dishes, saw the sharpest price spikes.